Gio Ponti: Architecture and interior design

 With the first office building of the Montecatini chemical group (1935–1938), for which he used the latest techniques and materials produced by the firm, in order to reflect the company's avant-garde spirit, Ponti designed, on an unprecedented scale (the offices housed 1,500 workstations), a building in every detail, from architecture to furniture.

-Ponti is also involved in the project to expand the new university campus in Rome, led by the urban planner Marcello Piacentini by designing the School of Mathematics school, inaugurated in 1935.
-Ponti chose bright and functional spaces with simple lines, including a fan-shaped building that housed three amphitheaters.
+Ponti is also involved in the project to expand the new university campus in Rome, led by the urban planner Marcello Piacentini, by designing the School of Mathematics, inaugurated in 1935.
+Ponti chose bright and functional spaces with simple lines, including a fan-shaped building that housed three amphitheatres.
 From 1934 to 1942, he worked at the University of Padua, with the construction and interior design of the new Faculty of Arts, Il Liviano (1934–1940), then the artistic direction and interior design of the Aula Magna, the basilica and the rectorate of the Palazzo Bo.
 In the late 1930s, Ponti deepened his research on Mediterranean housing by collaborating with writer and architect Bernard Rudofsky.
 Together, they imagined in 1938 the Albergo nel bosco on the island of Capri, a hotel designed as a village of house-bedrooms, all unique and scattered in the landscape.

 At the turn of the 1940s, architectural projects continued initially for Ponti, with the construction of the Columbus Clinic (1939–1949) in Milan, and the interior design of the Palazzo del Bo at the University of Padua where he carried out a monumental fresco on the stairs leading to the rectorate.

 In 1941, during World War II, Ponti founded the architecture and design magazine of the fascist regime, STILE.
 In the magazine, which supported the Rome-Berlin Axis, Ponti did not hesitate to write editorials with comments such as, "In the post-war period, Italy will have enormous tasks ahead... in relation to its exemplary ally, Germany," and "Our great allies [Nazi Germany] give us an example of tenacious, serious, organized, and orderly application" (Stile, August 1941, p.
 3).
 Stile would last only a few years and cease publication after the Anglo-American invasion of Italy and the defeat of the Italo-German Axis.
 In 1948, Ponti relaunched the magazine Domus, where he remained as editor until his death.

 From 1943, due to the Second World War, his activity as an architect slowed down.
 This period corresponded to a period of reflection in which Ponti devoted himself to writing and designing sets and costumes for theatre and opera, such as Igor Stravinsky's Pulcinella for the Triennial Theatre in 1940, or Christoph Willibald Gluck's Orfeo ed Euridice for the Milan Scala in 1947.
 He also planned a film adaptation of Luigi Pirandello's Enrico IV for Louis Jouvet and Anton Giulio Bragaglia.